SHIVAM-KUMAR-59/JAVA-OOPS/src/com/shivam/introduction/Readme.md

 ## OOP-1 Introduction and Basics

+- ## Classes
-- **Classes** --> A class in Java is a blueprint for creating objects.
+- A class in Java is a blueprint for creating objects.
 It defines the structure and behavior that the objects created from the class will have.
 This includes:
   - Fields (Attributes): Variables that hold the data or state of the objects.
   - Methods: Functions that define the behavior of the objects.
   - Constructors: Special methods used to initialize objects.
   Syntax:
 ```bash
    class ClassName {
           // Fields (Attributes)